spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

             <td style="width: 10%;">bool</td>
             <td style="width: 63%;">Set <code>true</code> to connect a worker instance to a deployment in either of the following ways.
 By default, it‘s set to <code>false</code>.
                 <ul>
-                    <li>To connect to a deployment on a different machine (not hosted in the cloud by Improbable) from the worker instance’s machine.</li>
+                    <li>To connect to a deployment on a different machine (not hosted in the cloud) from the worker instance’s machine.</li>
                     <li>To connect to a cloud deployment using <code>spatial cloud connect external</code>.</li>
                 </ul>
             </td>